 The cost to repair a water main ranges from $500 to $2,000.
 Water mains carry water from the municipality supply to your home.
 They are typically located beneath the ground on your property and terminate at your water meter.
 They may break down and leak, which can cause a drop in water pressure or higher water bills.
 Repairs can be made by sliding a sleeve inside of a leaking pipe or replacing an affected area.
 Because the water main is located beneath the earth, you may have costs associated with uncovering it.

-The general cost per square foot of plumbing for an entire home is between $3 and $5.
+The general cost per square foot of plumbing for an entire home is between $2 and $6.
 Costs are affected by the material, home age, and how accessible the plumbing is.
 In general, the larger your home, the higher the project cost.
+You will pay $1,600 for plumbing in an 800 sq.ft. cottage with affordably priced PEX pipes.
+You will reach $18,000 for a 3,000 sq.ft. house that uses high-quality plumbing materials like copper pipes.
+Costs may rise even higher for larger homes.

 You often need to hire a plumber for a larger remodel.
 Sometimes, your general contractor or builder hires the plumber.
 Your costs could be higher in this case because the contractor takes a cut before paying the plumber.
 Hiring the plumber directly for remodeling jobs helps avoid added fees.
 Below are the average costs for typical remodels, assuming the most common sizes of each.